As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 'It might be too late'

-In July, Montgomery County, Md., allocated $20 million of its Cares Act funding to a rental assistance program, which they hoped would help 5,000 tenants.
+In July, Montgomery County, allocated $20 million of its Cares Act funding to a rental assistance program, which officials hoped would help 5,000 tenants.
 Thousands applied, but after three months, fewer than 200 had received checks.

 “When I see how little has been spent, I don’t even know what to say,” said County Council member Nancy Navarro (D-District 4).